joereddington/export-history/index.md

 <li> 17:31 <a href="https://www.theguardian.com/politics/2025/jun/11/spending-review-2025-key-points-rachel-reeves">Spending review 2025: key points at a glance | Spending review 2025 | The Guardian</a></li>
 <li> 17:31 <a href="https://www.theguardian.com/uk">Latest news, sport and opinion from the Guardian</a></li>
 <li> 17:30 www.bing.com</li>
-<li> 17:30 <a href="https://joereddington.com/2025/03/09/advanced-spin-bike-speedometer.html">My Bike Speedometer is eight times more accurate than yours | Joe Reddington</a></li>
+<li> 17:30 <a href="https://joereddington.com/2025/03/09/advanced-spin-bike-speedometer.html">My Bike Speedometer is 60 times more accurate than yours | Joe Reddington</a></li>
 </ul>

 <br>